 Serve: Is there someone in your life right now who would benefit from your time, attention, and/or effort?
 How can you help?

-What is the central and most important part of being a Christian?
+I thought I would take this week to talk about something that arises out of the gospel message.
+The question comes from the insight of Jesus in today’s reading.
+Simply put, what is the central and most important part of being a Christian?
 What should be the focus around which we build our lives?

 The answer is explicit: LOVE.

 Jesus takes the two commands, love of God and love of neighbor and links them as the heart of the Christian message – from which the teaching of the entire Scriptures finds its soul.
 Love is the sign of the Church, it is the proof of faith, and it is the reality which reveals to others the depth of our commitment as disciples of Jesus Christ.

 But what do these commands mean for us?
 After all, the question for each of us is “How does the law of Love affect me?
 How do these commands shape my life?”

 I look at this from three different angles:

 * By how I THINK.

 In other words, do my thoughts, words, and actions reveal the law of love in my life?
 When I look at myself in each of these areas do I measure up with the commands of Jesus?